-Don't smoke in bed.
+Don't smoke inside the trailer.
 Keep matches out of reach of small children.
 Don't clean with flammable material.
 Keep flammable material away from open flame.
 Always shut off the LP gas at the bottles when fueling a tow vehicle.

-We have all heard the above warnings many times, yet the situation or occurences they discuss are still among the leading causes of fires.
+We have all heard the above warnings many times, yet the situation or occurrences they discuss are still among the leading causes of fires.

-Safety information concering the LPG system of your trailer is located in Section 6 - Exterior of this manual.
+Safety information concerning the LPG system of your trailer is located in Section 6 - Exterior of this manual.